 About AMBS Window

-The newsletter is published three times a year and is sent to people who contribute to AMBS and is printed in Canadian Mennonite Magazine and The Mennonite.
-Read full issues online or send a message to the development team to request printed copies.
+AMBS Window is published three times a year.
+It is sent to people who contribute to AMBS and is printed in Canadian Mennonite and The Mennonite.
+The spring and fall issues of the newsletter include an AMBS Alumni News section.
+Read full issues online or contact the Advancement Team to request print copies.

 Recent back issues